 - Failing to disclose to you that he or she was also representing the seller

 - Brokering your transaction with another company in which he or she has an interest but not disclosing that fact

 - Failing to tell you about certain defects in the home

 - Not being fully honest with you about the negotiation process and the terms of the sale

 Sometimes, unethical behavior happens even when you carefully select your real estate agent in advance.
 The vast majority of them take their code of conduct seriously, but some will seek a quick commission at the expense of their client.
 We are here to help you when those agents have taken advantage of you and violated your trust with wrong conduct.

 Real Estate Lawyers Helping Clients Sue Unethical Agents

 Whitney, LLP’s attorneys have experience helping home buyers fight back and recover compensation against unethical real estate agents.

-If you were the victim of a dishonest seller, real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000 or use our online Quick Contact form for your free consultation.
-Many of our clients pay no out-of-pocket fees or expenses.
+If you were the victim of a dishonest seller, real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000 or use our online Quick Contact form for your legal consultation.

 We represent homebuyers throughout Maryland, including Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Bowie, Aspen Hill and Wheaton.